Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The project is being carried out as part of the Russian Government’s long-term federal target programme (FTP), which entails making nuclear electricity account for 25%-30% of the country’s total electricity supply by 2030, with further increases to 45%-50% by 2050 and 70%-80% by end of the century.
-The current share of nuclear electricity in the total electricity supply in Russia is 16%.
+The NNPPII project is being implemented as part of the Russian Government’s long-term federal target programme (FTP) to make nuclear electricity account for 25% to 30% of the country’s total electricity supply by 2030, 45% to 50% by 2050, and 70% to 80% by end of the century.
+The current share of nuclear power in Russia’s total electricity supply is about 20%.

-Novovoronezh is one of ten nuclear power plants (NPP) being operated by the state-owned utility Rosenergoatom in Russia.
-With 33 reactors and a total installed capacity of 25.2GW, Rosenergoatom is the second largest utility in the world in nuclear electricity generation.
+Novovoronezh is one of the 11 active Russian nuclear power plants (NPPs) operated by Rosenergoatom.
+With 33 reactors and a total installed capacity of 30.3GW, Rosenergoatom is the second-largest utility in the world in nuclear electricity generation.

 Construction of Novovoronezh nuclear power plant II

-Installation of circulation pumps at Unit 1 started in August 2012.
-The steam generator for Unit 1 was installed in September 2012 and installation of the reactor building dome had also started by November of the following year.
+Installation of circulation pumps at unit one started in August 2012, and the steam generator was installed in September 2012.
+Installation of the reactor building dome started in November 2013.

 Reactor details of Novovoronezh nuclear power station

 VVER-1200 has been designed to produce 1,200MWe of power with optimised fuel efficiency.
-It was planned to have a lifetime of around 60 years at 90% capacity factor.
+It is planned to have a lifetime of approximately 60 years at a 90% capacity factor.

 VVER technology refers to a series of pressurised water reactor designs originally developed in Russia.
 The Russian abbreviation for VVER stands for ‘water-cooled, water-moderated energy reactor’.
-Distinctive features of VVER include the horizontal steam generators, hexahedral fuel assemblies, and the high-capacity pressurisers that provide a large reactor coolant inventory.
+Distinctive features of VVER include horizontal steam generators, hexahedral fuel assemblies and high-capacity pressurisers that provide a large reactor coolant inventory.

-The reactor offers adequate emergency solutions, including a core cooling system, a backup diesel power supply, an advanced refuelling machine, computerised reactor control systems, a backup feedwater supply, and reactor SCRAM system.
+The reactor offers adequate emergency solutions, including a core cooling system, backup diesel power supply, advanced refuelling machine, computerised reactor control systems, backup feedwater supply and reactor SCRAM system.

 Contractors involved with the Novovoronezh II nuclear project

-German diesel and gas manufacturer Tognum will supply MTU Onsite Energy emergency gensets worth $37m under a sub-contract with Zvezda Energetika.
+German diesel and gas manufacturer Tognum supplyied MTU Onsite Energy emergency gensets worth $37m under a sub-contract with Zvezda Energetika.

-Part of OMZ Group, Glazovsky zavod Khimmash supplied 12 N-caption filters for the power plant under a sub-contract signed on July 2009.
+Glazovsky zavod Khimmash, a part of OMZ Group, supplied the N-caption filters for the power plant under a sub-contract signed in July 2009.

-Machine building plant ZIO-Podolsk is responsible for the engineering and technical assistance of the steam generators.
-It transported the first generator to the plant site in February 2012.
+Machine building plant ZIO-Podolsk was responsible for the engineering and technical assistance of the steam generators, while engineering company ZIOMAR developed detailed drawings and packaging for the generators.

-Power Machine is responsible to design, manufacture, and supply turbine units including the steam turbines, capacitors, and turbine generator sets.
+Power Machine was responsible for the design, manufacture and supply of turbine units, including the steam turbines, capacitors and turbine generator sets.

 AREVA will provide safety instrumentation and control systems for the four nuclear reactors at Novovoronezh II as part of a contract signed in 2009.

 Atomenergoproekt was appointed as a general contractor for the design and construction of the Novovoronezh II, and ARAKO will supply the valves.